Competitive Bid and Competitive Sealed Bid Review and Source Selection (220-RICR-30-00-5)

 2. Wherever possible, the Request for Proposal shall define the performance or benefit required and shall set forth specific criteria to be utilized in evaluation of offers.

-3. Offers shall be evaluated by a committee comprised of a representative of the Office of Purchases, representative of the user agency, and other appropriate parties on the basis of:
+3. Offers shall be evaluated by a committee comprised of a representative of the Division of Purchases, representative of the user agency, and other appropriate parties on the basis of:

 a.
 The qualifications of the offerers, established by professional accomplishment and previous experience;